-2. Portray safety and reliability.
+2. Portray Safety and Reliability.

 With the primary color of a website being blue, the website is thus designed to whisper to the customer, “Look how reliable I am.
 I am safe as well as both light-hearted and professional.
 I am comfortable.
 Look at me.”

 Now that the color has done what it was designed to do, it can now take a few steps back to allow the reader to become completely enveloped in the information they are receiving.

 How to Use Blue For Your Website

-What do you want to your website to portray?
+What do you want your website to portray?
 Natural, comfortable, and reliable elements are all portrayed in the color blue.